Thematic Issue Policy

 Guest Editor(s) must:

-• Ensure all manuscripts align with PedPer’s Aim & Scope and quality expectations
+• Ensure all manuscripts align with PedPer’s Aim & Scope and quality expectations;

-7) Citation Integrity (No Coercive Citations)
+8) Citation Integrity (No Coercive Citations)

 Guest Editor(s) must not require or pressure authors to cite:

-• the Guest Editor(s)’ own work,
+• The Guest Editor(s)’ own work,

 • PedPer, or

-• any associated journals,
+• Any associated journals,

-8) Guest Editor Submissions to the TI
+9) Guest Editor Submissions to the TI

 Guest Editor(s) may submit manuscripts to the TI under the following safeguards: